Ricky Knotts: Honors

 Knotts was inducted into the Michigan Motor Sports Hall of Fame in 2017.
 His daughter Toysa represented the family for the induction.

 Personal life

 Knotts attended Comstock High School.
 He had a sister Deborah.

-He and his wife Connie had three children Jayson, Matthew, and Toysa.
+Knotts and his wife Connie had three children Jayson, Matthew, and Toysa.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)